umbraco/UmbracoDocs/Umbraco-as-a-Service/Set-Up/Working-With-Visual-Studio/index.md

 Media files will also be placed under the `*.Web` folder and you will be able to see these through Visual Studio, because a Website projects shows all files on disk by default.
 Media files from the /media/ folder should not be committed to the git repository, but more on that in the next section about 'What should be committed'.

-For the `*.Core` project this is where you place all your code.
+We recommend placing all your code in the `*.Core` project (instead of, for example, using App_Code for that).
 This includes, but is not limited to:

 * Controllers for MVC, Web Api
 * Controllers for Umbraco Plugins, Surface, API